EV/EBITDA Sector-Relative Value on Japanese Stocks: Value That Needs Government Help

 The two best years in the record (2013: Abenomics, 2023: TSE reforms) both came from external policy pressure on companies to close valuation gaps.
 That's not how the strategy is supposed to work.
 Mean reversion is supposed to happen because market pricing is efficient and anomalies attract capital.
 In Japan, the anomalies persisted for decades because the mechanisms that force discount closure in Western markets, activist investors, hostile takeovers, capital return pressure, are all structurally weaker.

-The ongoing TSE governance reforms could change this over the next decade.
-But a backtest covering 2006-2025 shows that the improvement is slow, episodic, and dependent on continued external pressure.
+The honest summary: the strategy beats Japan's local market, but the excess is thin and the risk-adjusted returns are poor.
+The ongoing TSE governance reforms could widen the advantage over the next decade.
+But 19 years of data shows that improvement is slow and dependent on continued external pressure.

 Data: Ceta Research (FMP financial data warehouse).
 Returns in JPY (local currency).
 Benchmark S&P 500 in USD.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.